ibm-cloud-docs/secrets-manager/endpoints.md

 ## Available regions
 {: #available-regions}

-You can create {{site.data.keyword.secrets-manager_short}} resources in one of the supported {{site.data.keyword.cloud_notm}} regions, which represent the geographic area where your {{site.data.keyword.secrets-manager_short}} requests are handled and processed.
+You can create {{site.data.keyword.secrets-manager_short}} resources in one of the supported {{site.data.keyword.cloud_notm}} regions, which represents the geographic area where your {{site.data.keyword.secrets-manager_short}} requests are handled and processed.

 - Dallas (`us-south`)
 - Frankfurt (`eu-de`)